 The larvae can take up to three years to grow into adults, eventually emerging from the old fruit tree they have been living in.
 Adults are then on the wing for about six weeks and can be seen from June and August.

-Here is our expert guide to noble chafers, including advice on how to identify, diet and other species facts.
+Here is our expert guide to noble chafers, including advice on how to identify, diet and other species facts, written by the People’s Trust for Endangered Species:

 What is the scientific name of the noble chafer beetle?